What to Expect When Visiting the Hospital:

 - The Children’s Emergency Room will remain open 24/7 for pediatric emergency patients.

 - Visitors and patients will need to stop at a screening table prior to entering the hospital.
 These are located at the shuttle stop, the Adult Emergency Room entrance and the main entrance.
-Staff are asking about COVID-19 symptoms (fever, cough and difficulty breathing), as well as exposure, high-risk travel history and a fever check.
+Staff are asking about COVID-19 symptoms (fever, cough and difficulty breathing), as well as exposure, and a fever check.

 Dr. Alsip discusses how we are responding to COVID-19 and what you should do if you think you may have the coronavirus.

-University Health System is thankful for your efforts in helping us keep our community healthy.
+We are so thankful for your efforts in helping us keep our community healthy.
 We are committed to working with our partners and vendors to communicate wherever possible through email, telephone and video to limit potential exposure.